Shackelford's 27 helps No. 8 Alabama hold off Vandy, 82-78 - College Basketball | NBC Sports

+“That’s what our team is about,” Tide guard John Petty Jr. said.
+“We’re about pulling wins out even though we’re not shooting well or doing what we do best.

+“It was an ugly win, but no matter how ugly it was, it is a win.
+So we’re proud of our team.”

-The Crimson Tide (18-5, 13-1 SEC) moved within a win of clinching at least a share of its first regular-season title in 19 years despite an off 3-point shooting performance.
+The Tide (18-5, 13-1 SEC) moved within a win of clinching at least a share of their first regular-season title in 19 years despite an off 3-point shooting performance.

 Jahvon Quinerly made a late 3-pointer and a clinching free throw with 2 seconds left to help Alabama quell the upset bid by the Commodores (6-12, 2-10), who went nearly five minutes without a basket but stayed in it at the free-throw line.